sagemath/trac_to_gh/Issue 1142.md

 # Issue 1142: oddity with regular expressions and ipython

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1142

 Original creator: mabshoff